SanderMertens/flecs/docs/FlecsScriptTutorial.md

-This tutorial hasn't been updated for v4 yet!
-Use the [Script Manual](FlecsScript.md) for now.

 # Flecs Script Tutorial
 This tutorial shows you how to use Flecs script, which is a declarative language for creating entities without having to write and compile code.
 Flecs script can be used for different things, such as building scenes, assets, or as a language for configuration files.